zhullyb/monyhar/monyhar/extensions/docs/extension_and_app_types.md

 Generally, browser extensions cut across websites and web apps, while apps provide more isolated functionality.
 Read on for specifics.

-**This is a technical discussion of extension types for Chromium developers.**
+**This is a technical discussion of extension types for Monyhar developers.**
 Extension developers should refer to http://developer.chrome.com/ for documentation, usage guidelines and examples.